-This blog reviews 15 tips for creating an effective CAPA form, including CAPA source, description of the issue, investigation of the root cause, and more.
+This blog reviews 15 tips for creating an effective CAPA form including source, quality issue description, and the root cause investigation.

 The reason for creating a “great CAPA form” is to improve the effectiveness of your CAPA process.
 Anyone in your company could be assigned to a CAPA, but not everyone is a CAPA expert.
 Therefore, designing an effective CAPA form can reduce errors and improve the effectiveness of the actions taken.
 You can also purchase our CAPA procedure and CAPA form, which is compliant with ISO 13485:2016.